 More Great Reading on Rabbit Care

-This PDF booklet by the Royal Society for the Prevention of Cruelty to Animals has great information on how to set up an environment for your rabbit and on how to deal with bunnies in general.
+The Royal Society for the Prevention of Cruelty to Animals has great information on how to set up an environment for your rabbit and on how to deal with bunnies in general.
+And here's a good article on how to set up a great environment for your rabbit and how to deal with bunnies in general.

 Why Is My Rabbit's Fur Wet All the Time?

 After I had my dwarf rabbit for about two months, I saw that his fur was constantly wet and I didn't know why.
 It had me completely puzzled.
 He also stopped eating the fresh carrots and celery I offered him, so I got very worried.
-As the photo shows, the wet fur made my bunny look a bit sick, and you can maybe understand why I was concerned it was a serious disease.
+The wet fur made my bunny look a bit sick and you can understand why I was concerned it was a serious disease.